Haskkor/sport-log/README.md

     - Display as cards?
     - Design this new functionality
         - Display the best set for all the exercises done by the user
-            - Either best overall weight (reps * weigth) or just best weight
         - Expend on tap to display a graph of the progression
-            - Same filters than above
         - Display the total of weight lifted for every exercise
+- Measurements tracker
+    - Add a new value
+    - See and edit history
+    - See graphs

 ##Long term

-- Measurements tracker
 - User can add custom exercises
 - Healthcheck function for db and graphql
 - Store exercises list in db